-Learn to run the Dryway with a skilled guide, and learn how to paddle confidently in this Class III-IV playground on the Deerfield River.
+Learn to run the Dryway with a skilled instructor, and progress into paddling confidently in this Class III-IV playground on the Deerfield River.

 Have you ever watched other kayakers surfing waves and holes or squirting on eddylines and wished you had a coach to help you learn these moves yourself?
 This one-day clinic is ideal for intermediate kayakers who want to learn the basic fun moves to “play” their way down the river and to progress beyond their skill plateau by polishing up on fundamentals and progressing to basic freestyle moves.

 Your clinic meets at our base in Charlemont, MA promptly at 9 a.m.
 Enjoy some complimentary hot drinks before hitting the water.